MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 For example, to install the 64-bit ZIP of Azure CLI version 2.57.0, your URL would be `https://azcliprod.blob.core.windows.net/zip/azure-cli-2.57.0-x64.zip`.

 Available Azure CLI versions can be found at [Azure CLI release notes](./release-notes-azure-cli.md).
-The ZIP package is available from version 2.57.0 and only 64-bit is available.
+The ZIP package is available from version 2.57.0.
+Only 64-bit is available.

 ---